-How to Spend 1, 2 or 3 days in Dubai
+How to Spend 3 Days in Dubai Itinerary

 1 Day in Dubai: Burj Khalifa, The Dubai Mall Dubai and Fountain Show.